jcubic/jquery-terminal-wiki/Parsing-commands.md

 * args - the array of arguments parsed with x_arguments
 * rest - the rest of the text without name and space as is
 * command - the input string as is
-* args_quotes - array of strings with quote used ' or "
+* args_quotes - an array of strings with a quote used ' or "

 x_arguments functions will create an array from the arguments splitted on space. x_command functions use x_arguments functions to process the arguments array.